nebraskacode/2015-Slides-and-Demos/README.md

 ## Speakers

 Please fork the repository and add your slides and demos to a NEW FOLDER that identifies which session you are posting for.
+Then submit a pull request, and I will merge them in.